It’s officially December, and the holiday season is really here! Don’t you just love it?

-Combine all ingredients and heat mixture over medium heat until hot, about 4-5 minutes.
-Reduce heat and simmer for several minutes to develop flavours, without boiling.
+Combine apple juice, spices and sugar over medium heat and simmer 15-20 minutes.
+Reduce heat and add the wine.
+Bring to a simmer but do not boil.
 Strain and serve in heatproof glasses or mugs.
 Use a cinnamon stick as a stirrer if you wish.
 So Christmas-y with great fruit flavours!

 If you prefer to mix one yummy fruit wine drink at a time for your front-of-fireplace relaxing, try this one: